kdw9502/UnityMethodDecorator/README.md

 # UnityDecoratorAttribute

-Like Python's @decorator, add custom action to method with attribute.(implemented using dll injection.)
+UnityDecoratorAttribute is a library for adding custom actions to methods using attributes, similar to Python's @decorator.
+This library is implemented using Mono.Cecil.

-By adding DecoratorAttribute to method, you can execute custom actions on beginning of method and end of method.
+By adding the DecoratorAttribute to a method, you can execute custom actions at the beginning and end of the method.

-## Install
+## Installation

-[Download package](https://github.com/kdw9502/UnityDecoratorAttribute/releases) and import to your Unity project.
+To use UnityDecoratorAttribute, download the package from [this GitHub repository](https://github.com/kdw9502/UnityDecoratorAttribute/releases)  and import it into your Unity project.
 # Usage

-## PreDefined Example Attributes
+## Predefined Example Attributes

-[IgnoreException](Assets/Plugins/UnityDecoratorAttribute/IgnoreExceptionAttribute.cs): Ignore Exception and return default value when an exception is raised.
+UnityDecoratorAttribute comes with several predefined example attributes that you can use to add custom actions to your methods:

-[IgnoreNullException](Assets/Plugins/UnityDecoratorAttribute/Examples/IgnoreNullException.cs): Only Ignore NullReferenceException.
-(An example of IgnoreExceptionAttribute inheritance.
+- [IgnoreExceptionAttribute](https://chat.openai.com/Assets/Plugins/UnityDecoratorAttribute/IgnoreExceptionAttribute.cs) : Ignores exceptions and returns a default value when an exception is raised.
-)
+- [IgnoreNullExceptionAttribute](https://chat.openai.com/Assets/Plugins/UnityDecoratorAttribute/Examples/IgnoreNullException.cs) : Only ignores NullReferenceExceptions.
+This is an example of an attribute that inherits from IgnoreExceptionAttribute.

-[PrameterLog](Assets/Plugins/UnityDecoratorAttribute/Examples/CallLog.cs) : Log parameter values when the method is called.
+- [ParameterLogAttribute](https://chat.openai.com/Assets/Plugins/UnityDecoratorAttribute/Examples/CallLog.cs) : Logs parameter values when the method is called.

 ```c#
 [ParameterLog]
 public void TestParameterLog(int a, float b, Text text)
 {
 }

 ```

-[InstanceLog](Assets/Plugins/UnityDecoratorAttribute/Examples/CallLog.cs) : Log parameter values and instance.ToString() when the method called.
+- [InstanceLogAttribute](https://chat.openai.com/Assets/Plugins/UnityDecoratorAttribute/Examples/CallLog.cs) : Logs parameter values and instance.ToString() when the method is called.

 ```c#
 [InstanceLog]
 public void TestInstanceLog(int a)